Primary

 Push your hips back as you bow forward—this is a hip hinge, not a back bend.
 Keep your spine neutral and feel the stretch in your hamstrings at the bottom.
 Only go as deep as your hamstring flexibility allows while maintaining good form.

-Want Bodyweight Good Morning in your program?
+See where Bodyweight Good Morning fits in your weekly plan

 Stand with feet shoulder-width apart.